certifaction/cli/README.md

 >```
 >#### Description
 >
+>Create a document signature URL for the person with the given email address and name.
->Return a signature request URL from a Digital Twin document.
-The URL can be
+>The signature request URL can either be sent to the user mailbox or returned by this
+>command.
+If the request URL is sent by email, then it is not returned by the command.
->shared with other people to sign a document.
-If the input parameter is
->omitted, then the command will take its input from stdin.
-Returns to stdout
+>If the input parameter is omitted, then the command will take its input from stdin.
->the URL to be handed to the signer.
+>Returns to stdout the URL to be handed to the signer if the URL is not sent by email
+>otherwise return nothing.
 >#### Flags
 >```
 >--name         string   Full name of signer
 >--email        string   Email address of signer [required]
 >--hash         string   The hash of a Digital twin document
+>--requestonly  string   Do not prepare the document if it is not already prepared and return an error instead.
+>--send-email   bool     When this flag is enabled API will send signing request to the user.
 >```

 ### Get the authenticated user information